MENU

 • Any special exhibit requirements need to be put in the exhibits requirement document

-• The poster and eBook templates will be distributed to all the teams.
-Please follow all the guidelines listed in the templates.
+• The poster templates will be distributed to all the teams.
+Please follow all the guidelines listed in the template.

 • Any documents not following the proper template will be rejected.